basecom/FixturesPlugin/docs/writing/dependencies-prioritization.md

 # Dependencies & Prioritization

 ## Dependencies between Fixtures
-Each fixture can optionally define dependencies to other fixtures.
-One common example is the creation of customer groups before customers.
-Or properties before products, etc.
+Each fixture can optionally define dependencies on other fixtures.
+A common example is creating customer groups before customers or properties before products.

-Dependencies can be specified by overridding a `dependsOn` method on the fixture itself.
+Dependencies can be specified by overriding the `dependsOn` method in the fixture itself.

 ```php
 <?php